 - Temperature: These cacti prefer moderate temperatures between 60°F (15°C) and 75°F (24°C).
 They can tolerate slightly lower temperatures but should be protected from frost and freezing conditions.

 - Air Circulation: This cacti appreciate good air circulation.
 Avoid placing them in areas with stagnant air, as it can promote the growth of fungal diseases.

 - Indoor vs. Outdoor: Depending on your climate, you can grow Acanthocalycium cacti both indoors and outdoors.
 If grown indoors, ensure they are placed near a window to receive sufficient sunlight.

-2. Understanding the Soil and Watering Needs of Acanthocalycium
+2. Understanding the Soil and Watering Needs

 Acanthocalycium cacti have specific soil and watering requirements to ensure their optimal growth.
 Here are some guidelines to follow: